 You will need to pay fees to make a clinical negligence claim.
 There are different ways you can pay.

-Since April 2012 you cannot get legal aid for clinical negligence unless it is about a child that suffered a serious injury during birth.
 Legal aid means that the government pays for your legal advice if you can’t afford to pay it yourself.

-If you lose your case then you will not have to pay your solicitor.
+If you lose your case, then you will not have to pay your solicitor.
 But you might have to pay the other side’s legal costs.
 You can take out an insurance policy called after the event insurance.
 This insurance will pay for the other side’s legal costs if you lose.

 How much compensation could I get?

 If you win you can get compensation.
 The amount you will get depends on different things, including the following.

 - How much pain or suffering you felt.

 - How much you earn and how much money you lost because of not being able to work.